LIVING WITH VISION LOSS

 Namrata Saroj, OD

-Namrata is an independent consultant supporting the development of new treatments for retinal diseases.
-Subsequently she led the ophthalmology medical affairs at Regeneron Pharmaceuticals, and prior was with Genentech and at Manhattan Eye, Ear & Throat Hospital.
+Namrata is an independent consultant focusing on developing new drugs and technologies for advancing ophthalmic care.
+Prior to this, she led the Ophthalmology Medical Affairs as an Executive Director at Regeneron Pharmaceuticals, Inc. Her additional experience included positions at Genentech and at Manhattan Eye, Ear & Throat Hospital.
 Namrata earned her Doctor of Optometry from the University of California at Berkeley.
 She holds a Bachelor of Science in Optometry from the University of California and a Bachelor of Arts in Biochemistry from Whittier College.

 Mary Fern Breheney